James Arness in ‘Gunsmoke’.

 - On air: 1977-1978

 Dan Haggerty played the role of John "Grizzly" Adams, a hunter from the 19th century who was wrongfully accused of murder, sending him to seek refuge in the wilderness.
-It's there that he rescued a grizzly bear cub, named him Ben, and the two set off on adventures in the wild.
-The family-friendly series was met with mixed reviews, but according to John Leonard's review in the New York Times, it was certainly a tear-jerker filled with human emotion.
+There, he rescued a grizzly bear cub and named him Ben, and the two set off on adventures in the wild.
+The family-friendly series received mixed reviews, but according to John Leonard's New York Times review, it was a tear-jerker filled with human emotion.
 Still, it only ran for one year.

 - IMDb user rating: 7.5